ZiadAladawySE/alx-system_engineering-devops/0x07-networking_basics/README.md

 * **1. Types of network**
   * [1-types_of_network](./1-types_of_network): Text file answering the following questions:
-  * What type of network a computer in local is connected to?
+  * What type of network are Holberton iMacs connected to?
     1. Internet
     2. WAN
     3. LAN